akhil324/DSA-MindMaps/README.md

 #### **Part 2: The Core Toolkit**
 This section is your toolbox, filled with the fundamental data structures (the materials) and the core algorithms (the tools) you'll use to construct solutions.

-#### **Part 3: The Strategic Playbook & The Drill**
+#### **Part 3: The Strategic Playbook**
-This is where you learn and practice master techniques.
-We explore powerful problem-solving patterns and then test your recognition skills with a curated list of problems.
+This is where you learn and explore powerful problem-solving patterns.
 This is your guide to strategy, advanced designs, and acing the interview.

+#### **Part 4: The Pattern Recognition Drill**
+This is where you practice and master your techniques.
+We provide a Cognitive Cheatsheet and then test your recognition skills with a curated list of problems.

 ---